NanoComp/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 ### Simulation Time

 As discussed in Part I, the time-convergence of a simulation depends on the size of the system.
-This can generally be optimized by varying the value of the conductivity $\sigma$.
+This can generally be optimized by varying the value of the conductivity $σ$.
 The convergence rate also depends on the dielectric function of the medium.
 This makes sense because a high-dielectric medium has a longer optical thickness than vacuum.
-The optimal value of $\sigma$ depends on the system, but generally decreases if the dielectric of the medium is increased (for example, for simulations where the dielectric of the medium is ethanol, the optimal value is somewhere around $\sigma \sim 0.2$).
+The optimal value of $σ$ depends on the system, but generally decreases if the dielectric of the medium is increased (for example, for simulations where the dielectric of the medium is ethanol, the optimal value is somewhere around $σ \sim 0.2$).

 Running a long simulation to determine temporal convergence is not a large numerical task, because the temporal convergence is largely independent of the spatial resolution and harmonic moment $n$, so one can simply run a long low resolution job.